MicrosoftEdge/WebView2Feedback/FindOnPage.md

     }

     /// Interface that provides methods related to the environment settings of CoreWebView2.
-    /// This interface allows for the creation of new find configuration objects.
+    /// This interface allows for the creation of new find options objects.
     [com_interface("staging=ICoreWebView2StagingEnvironment5")]
     [ms_owner("core", "maxwellmyers@microsoft.com")]
     interface ICoreWebView2Environment15
     {
-        /// Creates a new instance of a CoreWebView2FindConfiguration object.
+        /// Creates a new instance of a CoreWebView2FindOptions object.
-        /// This configuration object can be used to define parameters for a find operation.
+        /// This find options object can be used to define parameters for a find operation.
-        /// Returns the newly created FindConfiguration object.
+        /// Returns the newly created FindOptions object.
-        CoreWebView2FindConfiguration CreateFindConfiguration();
+        CoreWebView2FindOptions CreateFindOptions();
     };

-runtimeclass CoreWebView2FindConfiguration : [default]ICoreWebView2FindConfiguration {}
+runtimeclass CoreWebView2FindOptions : [default]ICoreWebView2FindOptions {}

-    /// Interface defining the find configuration.
+    /// Interface defining the find options.
     /// This interface provides the necessary methods and properties to configure a find operation.
-    [com_interface("staging=ICoreWebView2StagingFindConfiguration")]
+    [com_interface("staging=ICoreWebView2StagingFindOptions")]
     [ms_owner("core", "maxwellmyers@microsoft.com")]
     [availability("staging")]
-    interface ICoreWebView2FindConfiguration
+    interface ICoreWebView2FindOptions
     {
         /// Gets or sets the find term used for the find operation.
 Returns the find term.
         String FindTerm { get; set; };